-Flood alerts may be issued ahead of a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding occurring.
+Flood alerts may be issued before a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
 The site is not located within a FAA.

-Safe access and escape should be possible via Stanley Street to the west of the site.
+Safe access and escape should be possible via the B6383 to the west of the site.